Edmond de Rothschild Group: 1953-1997: Edmond de Rothschild era

-Since 1997: Benjamin and Ariane de Rothschild era
+1997-2021: Benjamin and Ariane de Rothschild era

 Following the death of his father in 1997, Benjamin de Rothschild became the president of La Compagnie Financière Edmond de Rothschild.
 In 1999, in Canada, in association with the Banque Laurentienne, LCF created the financial company BLC—Edmond de Rothschild Gestion d'Actifs Inc., which eventually led to the creation of B2B Banque.
 In 2001, LCF launched its first online banking website.
 In 2002, LCF launched the private equity structure Capital Partners.
 In 2005, Benjamin and Ariane de Rothschild launched the Edmond de Rothschild Foundations to unify and optimize the group's philanthropic operations.
 In 2006, LCF and Nikko Cordial Securities launched LCF Edmond de Rothschild Nikko Cordial, the first fully-fledged family office in Japan.
 In March 2008, LCF Edmond de Rothschild became the first foreign bank in China to own a share of a Chinese mutual fund manager when it bought 15% of Zhonghai Fund Management, and increased its participation to 25% in 2011.
 From 2000 to 2010, LCF Edmond de Rothschild opened 7 regional offices in France.

 In 2009, Ariane de Rothschild became the vice-president of LCF Edmond-de-Rothschild.
 In 2010, La Compagnie Financière Edmond de Rothschild (LCF) changed its name to Edmond de Rothschild Group.
 In 2011, the group joined the UNEP FI program.
 In 2011, the group opened an office in Dubai to develop its activities in the Middle East and became a member of the United Nations Global Compact.
 In 2013, it announced its plan to open a new office in London.
 In 2014, after raising a $530 million fund targeting investments in Africa, all of the company's financial and non-financial assets were reorganized within the group's structure.

 In 2015, Ariane de Rothschild was named CEO of the Edmond de Rothschild Group.
 She was the first woman to run a Rothschild-branded financial institution, and was nominated to give the company a new impetus.
-The group published a sustainability report for the first time, launched the Fund Big Data and, under the Swiss Bank Program, the group signed a joint non-prosecution agreement with the US Department of Justice to cooperate with this authority regarding undeclared US accounts in Switzerland.
+The group published a sustainability report for the first time and launched the Fund Big Data.
+Under the Swiss Bank Program, the group signed a non-prosecution agreement with the US Department of Justice regarding undeclared US accounts in Switzerland and paid a $45.24 million penalty.
 In 2016, the Société française des hôtels de montagne (SFHM) which gathered the non-financial assets of the group became Edmond de Rothschild Heritage.
-In 2017, the Luxembourg authorities fined the group $10.1 million in the aftermath of the 1MDB affair.
+In 2017, the group was fined $10.1 million in the aftermath of the 1MDB affair.
 In 2018, the group raised a €345 million fund to invest in biotech and medical devices.
 In March 2019, the company removed Edmond de Rothschild (Switzerland) S.A. from public trading, making it 100% private.
-Ariane de Rothschild took chairmanship of the board, and Vincent Taupin was named CEO of the group.
+Ariane de Rothschild took chairmanship of the board, and Vincent Taupin became CEO.
 The French business entities were folded into the Swiss holding company to simplify the group's organization.